26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 4. Net Quantity of Contents

-The Net Quantity of Contents refers to the amount of dietary supplement your package or container has and must be expressed accurately in the metric system and the US Customary system.
+The Net Quantity of Contents refers to the amount of dietary supplement your package or container has.
+It must be expressed accurately in the metric system and the US Customary system.

 The following table lists the acceptable units in which you can express your weights.